OnlineUnknowns/Prenotami-Bot-Booking-Apointment-ITALY-/readme.md

 # ⚠ Disclaimer

-This software is built to automate personal tasks and improve productivity.
+This software is created for personal automation and productivity enhancement only.
-Users are fully responsible for how they use it in accordance with Prenotami platform rules.
+Users are fully responsible for using it in compliance with the rules and policies of the **Prenotami platform**.

 ---

 <div align="center">

-### ⭐ If you like this project idea, feel free to contact me anytime!
+### ⭐ Interested in this project?

+Feel free to contact me anytime for purchase, customization, or collaboration.

 **Automate Smart – Book Faster – Save Time**

 </div>